 Preschool Alphabet Activities

-“How do I teach my child the alphabet,” is one of the most commonly asked questions.
-What we have learned in more recent studies is that helping our children hear letter sounds and watch our mouths when we form letters is more important than memorizing.
-Learn why hands-on learning is important for child development and easy ways you can set up ways to practice.
+“How do I teach my child the alphabet?” is one of the most commonly asked questions.
+Recent studies have revealed that helping our children hear letter sounds and watch our mouths when we form letters is more important than memorizing.
+Learn why hands-on learning is important for child development and easy ways you can set up practice.

 - 15 Name Activities